Menu

 If you are already in Khobar and have had some time to explore the city, you can stop by one of the popular compounds in person and inquire with the compound management office about available rentals.

-The renting process in Khobar is quite straightforward: you find the place you like, sign the lease, pay the security deposit and rent and move in.
+The renting process in Khobar is relatively straightforward: you find the place you like, sign the lease, pay the security deposit and rent, and move in.

 When signing the lease, you will be asked for the following documents:

-Make sure you study the lease very carefully prior to signing it.
+Every rental contract should be signed and paid for on the Ejar platform.
+So make sure you study the lease very carefully before signing it.
 Rental agreements in Saudi Arabia tend to be quite detailed and often include additional clauses on the tenant's obligations and behavior.
-For instance, a lot of landlords wouldn't accept tenants with pets and some might have strict rules regarding visitors of the opposite sex.
+For instance, a lot of landlords wouldn't accept tenants with pets and some contracts used to include strict rules regarding visitors of the opposite sex, however this is less and less common nowadays.

 Important: